RightFix/ngrok-acode/README.md

 run server: `ngrok http 80`

 # Manifest

- this repository is free code, you can use it without any problem.
+This repository is free code, you can use it without any problem.

+Courtesy to @JesusChapman